wkirui/wkirui.github.io/_posts/2020-09-24-Airbnb Price Prediction with RandomForest.md

 #### 1. Overview
 First, we download the data from this [link](http://insideairbnb.com/get-the-data.html).
 The file **listings.csv.gz** has all the data that we need but the other files are also useful for further analysis and visualization.
-Once we have the data we need, we can start our exploratory analysis.
-First, we import the modules and load the data as shown here.
+Once we have the data we need, we can start our exploratory analysis.<br>
+Let's import the modules and load the data as shown here.
 <script src="https://gist.github.com/wkirui/fa6ecf98dd4cb57dacb2676b2b709c21.js"></script>
 In the code above, we imported:
 - Pandas and Numpy for data processing